 We decided it was important to get everyone under the same tent to talk about the big issues with the goal to provide adequate medical care in schools when kids are playing.
 It’s crucial to have someone who knows how to take care of any health problem that might arise – that’s the athletic trainer.

 The athletic training profession is unique in its health care delivery.
 Athletic trainers handle prevention, acute management, and then rehabilitation after an injury.
-They are prevention experts through strength and conditioning, and nutrition counseling.
 If an athlete is injured, they help minimize the injury because they were prepared, knowing you can’t eliminate all risk of injury.
 They’re also experts in knowing what to do, how to triage on the field when an injury happens.
 Is this something we need to call 911 for?
 Is this something that we need to make sure we don’t remove the helmet?

 They help manage when the doctor has released the child and they return to work and play after a concussion.
 The athletic trainer helps ease their transition.
 It’s a gradual return to play so that they are healed and they’re less likely to have a permanent injury as a result.